jross765/JGnuCashLibNTools/doc/user/select-securities.md

 We use the test data file provided with module "API Extensions".[^2] For test and illustration purposes, we have put securities into this file using various different systems (i.e., name spaces) -- something you normally would not do in real life.

+There are several tools where you will have to specify a security, but only one of them supports all variants that we will cover in this
+section: `GetSec`.
-We have provided a wrapper script for the according tool: ::TODO
+We have provided a wrapper shell script for it: `gcsh_get_sec_info.sh`.

 Then, you have several options: